Practical Guide

 Just because you have customers' numbers doesn't mean they have opted in.
 You should always get active consent from customers before sending WhatsApp Message Templates.

-Don't Spam Your Customers
+Don't Spam Customers

 Avoid sending Message Templates too frequently or customers might opt out.
 Worse, they may mark your business as spam.
-Having your Message Templates marked as spam will affect your account’s Quality Rating and your Message Template may be disabled.
+Having your Message Templates marked as spam will affect your account’s quality rating and your Message Template may be disabled.

 Further Reading